CARTAvis/manual_source/source/fundamental_ideas.rst

 The coordinate reference system can be changed with the dropdown menu when editing region properties in the world coordinates.
 The default reference system is the one defined in the image header and is the same as the one defining the grid line overlay in the Image Viewer.
 When you switch to a different reference frame, the Image Viewer's grid line overlay is also changed.
 The coordinate is in sexagesimal format if the reference system is ICRS, FK5, or FK4.
 The coordinate is in decimal degrees if the reference system is GALACTIC or ECLIPTIC.
 The region size property can be defined in arcsecond with :code:`"`, in arcminute with :code:`'`, or in degrees with :code:`deg`.

+In case you would like to delete all regions at once, you can use the "**delete**" button at the bottom-right corner of the Region List Widget.
+A confirmation dialog will be shown to prevent accidental deletion.

 Shared region with conserved solid angle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When a region is created on one of the spatially matched images, effectively, the region is created on the image served as the spatial reference.
 Then, the region is *shared* and rendered to other spatially matched images considering projection effects and differences in coordinate reference systems.
-Under the scene, regions (except the point region) are approximated by polygons with many control points.
-Each control point is transformed from the spatial reference image to the spatially matched secondary image.
-In this way, the solid angles of the regions before and after polygonal approximation are nearly identical; thus, analytics of the *same* region among different spatially matched images can be compared directly.
+Behind the scene, regions (except the point region) are approximated by polygons with many control points.
+Each control point is transformed from the spatial reference image to the spatially-matched secondary images.
+In this way, the solid angles of the regions before and after polygonal approximation are nearly identical; thus, analytics of the *same* region among different spatially matched images can be compared directly with minimal errors.

 In the following exaggerated example, two images with different coordinate systems and projection schemes are spatially matched.
 Regions on the spatial reference image retain their shapes.
-Depending on the projection schemes, polygon-approximated regions on the spatially matched secondary image may have visible distortions.
-In most use cases, the region distortion effect should be much less noticeable if the field of view of the image is small.
+Depending on the projection schemes, polygon-approximated regions on the spatially matched secondary images may have visible distortions.
+In most use cases, the region distortion effect should be much less noticeable if the field of view of the image is considerablely small.

 .. raw:: html